Vinicius-Ishimoto/Optimal-Control-Classes-for-MATLAB/README.md

      where:

           V: Final vector;
           X: vector or matrix of variables.

-          The function recognizes each column as a variable with each row considered as a point of the variable over time;
+          The function recognizes each column as a variable with each row considered as a point of the variable over time
           ndiff: number of points discrete over time.
 Its only defined when inputing a matrix of variables.

  Example: